Generation

 Smoke testing is a preliminary check used to verify that an endpoint is accessible and returns a valid response.
 Smoke tests are useful for quickly identifying critical defects after significant changes.

-Generate a smoke test for REST APIs
+Generate a smoke test for a single method

 This section explains how you can use Skyramp to generate a smoke test for a specific method of a REST API.
-To reliably generate test cases, we require at least one of the following inputs:

 • An OpenAPI schema file (JSON/YAML)